The Warriors (TV series): Production

-The eight-part series is created by Tony Briggs and Robert Connolly.
+The eight-part series was created by Tony Briggs and Robert Connolly.
 It explores the elite world of professional sport through the eyes of recruits and established players living in a share house.

-The series is written by Jon Bell, Tony Briggs and Tracey Rigney.
-It is directed by Adrian Russell Wills, Beck Cole, Steven McGregor and Catriona McKenzie.
-It is produced by Arenamedia with John Harvey.
+The series was written by Jon Bell, Tony Briggs and Tracey Rigney.
+It was directed by Adrian Russell Wills, Beck Cole, Steven McGregor and Catriona McKenzie.
+It was produced by Arenamedia with John Harvey.

 Release

 The series premiered on ABC on 12 April 2017.